 In summary, we have developed an unprecedented transition metal free catalytic route for the hydrogenolysis of silyl triflates and halides (I, Br), using di- and triarylboranes as catalysts.
-A delicate balance of the Lewis acidity of the borane catalyst is essential for a good activity.
+A delicate balance of the Lewis acidity of the borane catalyst is essential for efficient catalysis.
 In the presence of the base, the catalyst acts as a B/N FLP and the combination of $B(2,6-F_2-C_6H_3)3$ and TMP proved the most efficient to afford hydrosilanes in high yields at room temperature and under a low pressure (10 bar H2).
-Experimental reactions, kinetic data and theoretical calculations support a two steps mechanism with a rate-determining step being the heterolytic splitting of H2.
-This results paves the way for new catalytic systems for the sustainable synthesis of hydrosilanes, a necessary step towards a closed silicon cycle.
+Experimental reactions, kinetic data and theoretical calculations support a two-step mechanism with the rate-determining step being the heterolytic splitting of H2.
+This result paves the way for new catalytic systems for the sustainable synthesis of hydrosilanes, a necessary step towards a closed silicon cycle.